 It was a sheaf of papers bound in a ribbon and sealed with mark of Sophia’s house.
 She put her hand to her mouth, afraid all that rich food might come hurtling up.

-Letters from Sophia to other nobles who resented Miranda’s victory.
+Letters from Sophia to other nobles who resented Mirabelle’s victory.

 A detailed list of Horace, her father’s bodyguard, in procuring mercenaries from merchants outside the kitchen.